Content on this page was generated by AI and has not been manually reviewed.

 Will disabling Edge Secure Network affect my browsing speed?

 It can.
 Some users experience improved speeds in Edge after disabling Edge Secure Network, particularly on networks where Edge’s feature was adding latency.
 However, speeds depend on multiple factors, including your network, ISP, and VPN configuration if you’re using one.
+Are vpns legal in japan and what you need to know about legality, privacy, streaming, and remote work 2026

 If I’m using a VPN, should I also keep Edge Secure Network enabled?